 No cash back on checking

-Like I mentioned earlier, SoFi Money’s current 2.25% APY makes it one of the highest-paying accounts I have (tied with Marcus by Goldman Sachs based on APY alone).
+Like I mentioned earlier, SoFi Money’s current 2% APY makes it one of the highest-paying accounts I have.
 That said one element missing from the equation is cash back on debit transactions or other checking functions.
 This is actually not a big negative for me as I mostly use rewards credit cards anyway, but it is notable that both Aspiration and Discover offer some form of cash back checking, making SoFi Money look less attractive by comparison.

 Fairly favorable exchange rates